Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 Pricing & Credit System Deep Dive

-Lovable's pricing uses credits instead of flat monthly fees with unlimited usage.
-Every action (prompt, generation, iteration) costs credits.
-You get a monthly credit allotment plus daily credits, and you can buy top-ups.
+Lovable charges in credits, not flat monthly fees.
+Every action — prompts, generations, iterations — costs credits.
+You get a monthly allotment plus daily credits, and you can buy top-ups when you run low.

 From the official pricing page: